mbaxendale22/.dotfiles/README.md

 - i3 (window manager)
 - i3Blocks (config for i3 status bar)
 - compton (renderer)
+- .Xresources-i3 (config file used by i3 for display scaling, opacity etc. Place in home dir)

 ### Fonts
 To see icons and ligs you'll need a [nerd font](https://www.nerdfonts.com/).